grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

 The Tempo data source now supports query-type template variables.
-This means that you can define your custom query-type vaiables in the settings of a dashboard and use them in your the TraceQL query builder or query editor.
+This means that you can define your custom query-type variables in the settings of a dashboard and use them in your the TraceQL query builder or query editor.

 For more information, please refer to the [Variables page](https://grafana.com/docs/grafana/latest/dashboards/variables/).